Skip to content

 • Organizations include formal or informal organizations of all kinds.
 This also includes groups, as long as they consider themselves to have some agency as a group.

-• The ecological agent concept is added to expand the scope of REA to do ecological and climate accounting, including impact of various resources on agents in the environment.
+• The ecological agent concept is added to expand the scope of REA to do ecological and climate accounting, including impact of various resource flows on the environment.

 In Valueflows, we are talking about economic agents, agents who can create or modify or exchange value, and make agreements with each other - who have economic agency.
-Adding the Ecological Agent also expands the concept of "economic", bringing that kind of activity and impact, and even agency, out to the whole ecosystem, not just the human one.
+Adding the Ecological Agent also expands the concept of "economic", bringing that kind of activity and impact, and even agency, out to whole living ecosystems, not just the human one.

 If people want to define types of organizations (like cooperative, corporation, network, community, etc.) we provide a classification property which people can define as they wish.
 We do the same for the ecological agent (like ecosystem, forest, etc.).

 We have defined the properties of Agents very minimally.
 There are a number of useful properties in existing vocabularies, such as foaf, vcard, schema.org, and others that can be used.
-Or people can create their own as needed.
+Or projects can create their own properties as needed.

 Agent Philosophies